NimaBavari/EnORM/docs/api_docs.md

 class TransactionManager()
 ```

-A transaction manager class.
+Used within repository pattern in :class:`.db_session.DBSession` to manage transactions.

 **Arguments**:

 - `engine`: DB engine that the transaction manager uses.
-Used within repository pattern in :class:`.db_session.DBSession`. to manage transactions.

 <a id="db_session.TransactionManager.commit"></a>